ishanpranav/shell/README.md

-# nyush
+# NYU Shell

-An interactive shell implementation for NYU CSCI 202 Operating Systems
+This is an interactive shell implementation for the NYU CSCI 202 Operating Systems course.